West Palm Beach

 The beginning of the historic period in south Florida is marked by Juan Ponce de Len's first contact with native people in 1513.
 Europeans found a thriving native population, which they categorized into separate tribes: the Mayaimi in the Lake Okeechobee Basin and the Jaega and Ais people in the East Okeechobee area and o the east coast north of the Tequesta.
 When the Spanish arrived, there were around 20,000 Native Americans in south Florida.
 By 1763, by the time the English gained control of Florida, the native peoples had been all but wiped out through war, enslavement, or European diseases.

 Other native peoples from Alabama and Georgia moved into Florida in the early 18th century.
-They were of varied ancestry, but Europeans called them all "Creeks."
+They were of varied ancestry, but Europeans called them all Creeks.
 In Florida, they were known as the Seminole and Miccosukee Indians.
 The Seminoles clashed with American settlers over land and over escaped slaves who found refuge among them.
 They resisted the government's efforts to move them to the Indian Territory west of the Mississippi River.
 Between 1818 and 1858, three wars were fought between Seminoles and the United States government.
 By 1858, there were very few Seminoles remaining in Florida.

-The area that was to become West Palm Beach was settled in the late 1870s and 1880s by a few hundred settlers who called the vicinity "Lake Worth Country."
-These settlers were a diverse community from different parts of the United States and the world.
+The area that was to become West Palm Beach was settled in the late 1870s and 1880s by a few hundred settlers who called the vicinity Lake Worth Country.
+These settlers were a diverse community from different parts of the United States and the rest of the world.
 They included founding families such as the Potters and the Lainharts, who would go on to become leading members of the business community in the fledgling city.
-The first white settlers in Palm Beach County lived around Lake Worth, which at the time was an enclosed freshwater lake, named after Colonel William Jenkins Worth, who had fought in the Second Seminole War in Florida in 1842.
+The first white settlers in Palm Beach County lived around Lake Worth, which at the time was an enclosed freshwater lake, named after Colonel William Jenkins Worth, who fought in the Second Seminole War in Florida in 1842.
 Most settlers engaged in the growing of tropical fruits and vegetables for shipment to the north via Lake Worth and the Indian River.
 By 1890, the U.S. Census counted over 200 people settled along Lake Worth in the vicinity of what would become West Palm Beach.
 The area at this time also boasted a hotel, the "Cocoanut House", a church, and a post office.
 The city was platted by Henry Flagler as a community to house the servants working in the two grand hotels on the neighboring island of Palm Beach, across Lake Worth in 1893, coinciding with the arrival of the Florida East Coast railroad.
 Flagler paid two area settlers, Captain Porter and Louie Hillhouse, a combined sum of $45,000 for the original town's site, stretching from Clear Lake to Lake Worth.

 The city grew rapidly in the 1920s as part of the Florida land boom.
 The population of West Palm Beach quadrupled from 1920 to 1927, and all kinds of businesses and public services grew along with it.
 Many of the city's landmark structures and preserved neighborhoods were constructed during this period.
 Originally, Flagler intended for his Florida East Coast Railway to have its terminus in West Palm, but after the area experienced a deep freeze, he chose to extend the railroad to Miami instead.

-The land boom was already faltering when city was devastated by the 1928 Okeechobee hurricane.
+The land boom was already faltering when the city was devastated by the 1928 Okeechobee hurricane.
 The Depression years of the 1930s were a quiet time for the area, which saw slight population growth and property values lower than during the 1920s.
 The city only recovered with the onset of World War II, which saw the construction of Palm Beach Air Force Base, which brought thousands of military personnel to the city.
 The base was vital to the allied war effort, as it provided an excellent training facility and had unparalleled access to North Africa for a North American city.
 Also during World War II, German U-boats sank two dozen merchant ships and oil tankers just off the coast of West Palm Beach.
 Nearby Palm Beach was under blackout conditions to minimize night visibility to German U-boats.

 The 1950s saw another boom in population, partly due to the return of many soldiers and airmen who had served in the vicinity during the war.
 Also, the advent of air conditioning encouraged growth, as year-round living in a tropical climate became more acceptable to northerners.
 West Palm Beach became one of the nation's fastest-growing metropolitan areas during the 1950s; the city's borders spread west of Military Trail and south to Lake Clarke Shores.
 However, many of the city's residents still lived within a narrow six-block wide strip from the south to north end.
 The neighborhoods were strictly segregated between White and African-American populations, a legacy that the city still struggles with today.
 The primary shopping district remained downtown, centered around Clematis Street.